 How do I sponsor an account for a collaborator?

 You need to be an academic or professional staff member of CECS.
-Complete the form available here which will send your request to the CECS Service Desk.
+Complete the form available from the CECS Intranet, which will send your request to the CECS Service Desk.
 CECS IT Service Desk staff will create the account, and your collaborator will receive an email with a signup link.